instadeepai/Mava/README.md

 Mava provides simplified code for quickly iterating on ideas in multi-agent reinforcement learning (MARL) with useful implementations of MARL algorithms in JAX allowing for easy parallelisation across devices with JAX's `pmap`.
 Mava is a project originating in the Research Team at [InstaDeep](https://www.instadeep.com/).

 To join us in these efforts, please feel free to reach out, raise issues or read our [contribution guidelines](#contributing-) (or just star 🌟 to stay up to date with the latest developments)!

+## Overview 🦜

+Mava currently offers the following building blocks for MARL research:

+- 🥑 **Implementations of MARL algorithms**: Implementations of multi-agent PPO systems that follow both the Centralised Training with Decentralised Execution (CTDE) and Decentralised Training with Decentralised Execution (DTDE) MARL paradigms.
+- 🍬 **Environment Wrappers**: Example wrapper for mapping a Jumanji environment to an environment usable in Mava.
+At the moment, we only support [Robotic Warehouse][jumanji_rware] but plan to support more environments soon.
+- 🎓 **Educational Material**: [Quickstart notebook][quickstart] to demonstrate how Mava can be used and to highlight the added value of JAX-based MARL.

 ## Performance and Speed 🚀